wunderlicht/logFaker/README.md

                 Ybmmmd'
 ```

-# A trivial tool to fake log output on STDOUT
+# A trivial tool to fake log output on STDERR or STDOUT

 It shuffels one of the 'systems' (emitters)
 httpd, builder, fluxcomp, core, or coffeemaker